ashleykinard/ashleykinard.github.io/index.md

 * **Active Exploration.** I don't just write about features--I use them.
 I test APIs and run scripts locally to find the "friction points."
 I ask questions with the end user in mind to discover what may otherwise get overlooked in the design process.
 * **Engineering Collaboration.** I integrate into the development lifecycle.
 I manage peer reviews through GitHub pull requests, ensuring that Subject Matter Experts (SMEs) verify technical logic before a single word is published.
-* **Scalable Governance.** I advocate for and strictly adhere to industry style guides (such as Microsoft or Google).
-By implementing automated style linting and Markdown templates, I maintain a consistent, authoritative brand voice across the product.
+* **Scalable Governance.** I bridge the gap between industry standards and team-specific needs.
+While I strictly adhere to established guides (like Microsoft or Google), I author and facilitate custom technical style guides tailored to engineering and documentation workflows.
+By leveraging automated style linting and Markdown templates, I ensure a consistent, authoritative brand voice that scales across the entire product.

 <hr class="section-hr">